Skip to Content

 Multi-statement examples

-Basic multi-statement operation
+Basic multi-statement transform

 1. Creates a VIEW that selects logs with severity >= 13.